Executive Director - Megan McNally

 Community Relations & Business Manager - Jennifer Weber

-Jennifer comes to the wonderful world of the Foundry bringing 20+ years of non-profit experience working in Community Relations, PR/Marketing, Fundraising/Development, Event Planning and Volunteer Management.
+Jennifer brings 20+ years of non-profit experience working in Community Relations, PR/Marketing, Fundraising/Development, Event Planning and Volunteer Management to her role at The Foundry.
 In her spare time she serves as a volunteer on several boards, dabbles in community theater productions and blogs and writes at All Things Jennifer.